alislaboratory/4BitCPU/README.txt

 	SWP 1000 (MEMOP) - Swap contents of registers A and B.
 	WAB 1001 (MEMOP) - Write operand A to register A and operand B into register B.
 	LDA 1010 (MEMOP) - Write
-	JMF 1011 - Increment/decrement the program counter by 5.
+	JMA 1011 - Increment/decrement the program counter by value of operand A.
 	WRX 1100 - Write contents of accumulator to memory address in register A.
 	UDF 1101
 	UDF 1110